Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Moments of forces on a translating droplet

 where we noticed that $\intS[p]{\mathbb{S}^{(2)}\cdot \textbf{n}} = 0$, whence the right-hand side of~\ref{eq:first_mom_Q,eq:first_mom_trans} only contains inertial contributions.
 This is because the Stresslet on a translating droplet in pure Stokes flow is zero \citep{kim2013microhydrodynamics}.

 We now focus on computing the last inertial term on the right-hand side of \ref{eq:first_mom_trans}, which involves the forcing term $\textbf{f}_o$, still given by \ref{eq:inertial_term}.
 It is found that the outer contribution to this integral is negligible at leading order in $Re$, and in this case the $O(Re)$ inertial effects can be obtained through a regular perturbation procedure.
-Indeed, in the far field, the forcing term $\textbf{f}_o$ scales as $1/r$, while $\mathbb{U}_o^{(2)} \sim r^{-3}$.
-Consequently, the integrand associated with the stresslet scales as $O(1/r^4)$, implying convergence of the integral at large $r$.
+Indeed, for $r<O(Re^{-1})$, the term $Re \textbf{w}_r\cdot \grad \textbf{u}_{out}^\ast $ scales as $\sim Re r^{-1}$, while $\mathbb{U}_o^{(2)} \sim r^{-2}$.
+Consequently, the integrand associated with the stresslet scales as $O(Re r^{-3})\times r^2$, which when integrated from $1$ to $Re^{-1}$ yields a term of $O(Re \ln Re)$.
+Likewise, in the outer region, $Re \mathbb{U}_o^{(2)} \cdot \textbf{w}_r\cdot \grad \textbf{u}_{out}^\ast r^2 dr$ scales as $O(r^{-2})$ therefore after integration from $Re^{-1}$ to $\infty$, the outer contribution to the integral is of $O(Re)$.
 The convergence of the volume integrals indicates the regular nature of the inertial contribution \citep{dabade2015}.
-This can also be understood by introducing stretched coordinates ($\textbf{r} \to Re^{-1}\tilde{\textbf{r}}$), in which case $\mathbb{U}^{(2)} \sim Re^3 \tilde{r}^{-3}$.
-If $\mathbb{U}_o^{(1)}$ is replaced by $\mathbb{U}^{(2)}$ in \ref{eq:ossen_force}, it becomes clear that the resulting integrand cannot be of $O(1)$.
 Similar arguments are presented in \citet{stone2001inertial} and \citet{raja2010inertial} when computing the inertial correction to the stresslet in shear-dominated flows.
 Since the droplet lies entirely within the Stokes region, the Stokes flow field may be used to compute $\textbf{f}_i$, and consequently the inertial terms involving $\textbf{f}_i$ in \ref{eq:first_mom_trans}.

 Based on this argument and~\ref{eq:big_solution,eq:inertial_term}, one may re-write the forcing terms as,

 and compute the last integrals on the right-hand side of~\ref{eq:first_mom_trans,eq:first_mom_Q}, yielding: